Skip to main content

 When a Python SDK is generated, models are created for the requests and responses made, providing strong typing for your API.
 Python SDKs also support passing dictionaries instead of models.
 If a dictionary is passed, the enforceRequestValidation flag determines if that dictionary is validated against the expected properties for the request in the SDK, or if it is left to the API.

-Setting enforceRequestValidation to True will validate in the SDK, setting it to False (the default) will not.
+Setting enforceRequestValidation to true will validate in the SDK, setting it to false will not.

 For example, if you have the following schema in you spec: